Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Performance Comparison

 \section{Performance Comparison}

-In this section, we present the performance of our proposed surprise-reacting approaches compared to the EI-based BO approach for the task of response characterization.
-In light of the finding that the pure EI-based Bayesia optimization overweighs exploitation over exploration, we also consider an $\epsilon$-greedy version of the BO framework, which is proposed by~\citet{bull:2011} as follows: \begin{itemize} \item Choose the initial $k$ design points, $x_1, \ldots, x_k$, \item With probability $1-\epsilon$, choose the next design point $x_\text{next}$ by \text{EI}; \text{or} \item With probability $\epsilon$, choose $x_\text{next}$ uniformly at random from the input domain. \end{itemize} We refer to this $\epsilon$-greedy version as $\epsilon$-EI.
-When $\epsilon=0$, $\epsilon$-EI becomes the pure EI, and when $\epsilon=1$, $\epsilon$-EI is a pure exploration with no exploitation.
-Apparently, as $\epsilon$ gets bigger, $\epsilon$-EI policy favors more exploration.
-In implementation, a value of $\epsilon=[0,1]$ is chosen \emph{a priori} and then used in the subsequent sequential experimentation process.
+We here present the performance comparison between the proposed surprise-reacting approach and several well-established acquisition functions utilized in a BO framework for the task of function approximation.
+When choosing acquisition functions, we prioritize those that are typically used in sequential experimentation on an autonomous platform \cite{burger:2020, liang:2021}.
+These include EI \cite{jones:1998}, UCB \cite{srinivas:2010}, PI \cite{kushner:1964}, and MaxVar \cite{mockus:1978}.

+These acquisition functions are chosen because they represent different strategies in balancing exploration and exploitation.
+They employ different criteria to select the experimental locations.
+EI selects points that maximize the expected improvement over the current best observation, tending to favor exploitation.
+UCB balances exploration and exploitation by considering both the mean and variance of the prediction, thus encouraging exploration.
+PI selects points that maximize the probability of improvement over the current best observation.
+MaxVar selects points with the highest prediction variance, targeting regions of high uncertainty and favoring exploration.

-We use two synthetic benchmark functions and a real-life dataset to test the efficacy of the competing approaches.
-In all cases, we run the sequential experiments for a fixed budget irrespective of the approaches, in terms of both the number of the initial experiments and that of the total experiments.
-Then we compare the prediction performance of the underlying response surface for each of these approaches.
-We use the root mean squared error (RMSE) as our performance metric, i.e.,
+We employ five synthetic benchmark functions and a real-life dataset to test the efficacy of the competing approaches.
+For a fair comparison, we use the same initial experiments for all the competing approaches.
+A GP-based statistical model will be used for all the competing approaching including the surprise-reacting policy under the same resource-constrained environment.
+To compare the prediction performance of the underlying response surface, we use both the Root Mean squared Error (RMSE) and the Continuous Ranked Probability Score (CRPS) as the performance metrics.
+The RMSE is defined as:

-where $T$ is the size of the test set, $\widehat{y}_{j}$ is the prediction made by the trained data science model, and $y_{j}$ is the true response.
-For the simulated datasets, $y_{j}$ is generated by the underlying true function, whereas in the real-life dataset, $y_{j}$ is the actual physical measurements.
-A lower RMSE corresponds to better function approximation and hence better performance.
+where \( T \) is the size of the test set, \( \widehat{y}_{j} \) is the prediction made by the trained statistical model, and \( y_{j} \) is the true response.
+For the simulated datasets, \( y_{j} \) is generated by the underlying true function, whereas in the real-life dataset, \( y_{j} \) is the actual physical measurement.
+A lower RMSE corresponds to better function approximation.